Gary Loveman

-Gary William Loveman (born April 12, 1960) is an American economist, businessman, and former academic professor.
+Gary William Loveman (born April 12, 1960) is an American economist, businessman, and former professor.
 After nine years on the faculty of Harvard Business School, he left in 1998 to become COO of Harrah's Entertainment, which, following a number of acquisitions, became Caesars Entertainment.
-He was the CEO of Caesars Entertainment Corporation for 12 years until stepping down on June 30, 2015, amidst a bankruptcy and restructuring.
+He was the CEO of Caesars Entertainment Corporation for 12 years until stepping down in June 2015, amidst a bankruptcy and restructuring.
 He remained chairman until late 2017.
-He was then president of Aetna’s Consumer Health and Services division from October 2015 until January 2018.
+He was also president of Aetna’s Consumer Health and Services division from October 2015 until January 2018.

 In 2019, he co-founded digital health engagement platform Well.
 Loveman is known for the development and application of analytics to influence customer behavior, and is a minority owner of the Boston Celtics.

 Early life and education

 Loveman grew up in Indianapolis, Indiana as the youngest of three siblings.
 His father was a factory worker at Western Electric and his mother a homemaker.
 As a child, he was interested in math and active in sports.
 Loveman went on to attend Wesleyan University where he earned a bachelor's degree in economics in 1982.
 After graduating from Wesleyan, Loveman worked for the Federal Reserve Bank of Boston for two years as an economic researcher before pursuing a doctorate degree at Massachusetts Institute of Technology.
 In 1989, Loveman completed his PhD in economics.